 - Black and cream Aurifil thread for stitching

 The first thing I did was go to my bins of Island Batik fabrics and choose some fun batiks for Halloween.
 I really like storing my batiks in these open weave baskets as it is easy to see what I have.
-This is the Algot system from IKEA.
+This is the Algot system from IKEA, it is no longer available.

 Trace the pumpkins onto Heat n Bond Lite.
 I like to cut the center out from the pumpkins and then use them for the face pieces.